Scrape configuration using Kubernetes

 • labeldrop: Match a regular expression against all label names and remove any label that from the set of labels.

-This example matches all label names that contain container_label_com_amazonaws_ecs_task_arn:
+The following example matches all label names that contain container_label_com_amazonaws_ecs_task_arn:

 metricRelabels: